Born2Student/ICT340_ECA_JAN_2024_Semester/README.md

 Your use case diagram should show the actors, the use cases and their relationships.

 <img width="417" alt="image" src="https://github.com/user-attachments/assets/e363c650-ff82-4856-aa73-5e1cc17707cd" />

+**Question 1(b) (4 marks)**

+The following is an extract of the requirements of the PickMeNow system:

+"PickMeNow is a unique taxi-booking experience that allows customers to access drivers.
+Customers can just select a destination and then wait for his taxi to arrive.
+Payment is also easy with a choice of cash or credit card.
+If the customer changes his mind, he can always cancel without any penalty."

+Analyse the above requirements to identify and explain any TWO (2) ambiguous, incorrect, incomplete or inconsistent inadequacies of the system design.

+Note that in your answers, you are not supposed to use imagination to add anything not mentioned in the requirements.

+Further, do not include general commentaries in your answer.

+The system design is inconsistent and ambiguous.

+1. Inconsistent Cancellation Policy:
+It is inconsistent because the requirements excerpt mentions that customers can always cancel without any penalty which contradicts the information in the appendix which stated that customers would be penalized with a $4 surcharge fee for cancelling after 5 minutes of car bookings.

+2. Ambiguous Vehicle Selection:
+It is ambiguous because the requirements excerpt mentions that customers can choose a destination and wait for a taxi to arrive which is ambiguous because the information in the appendix stated that PickMeNow offers customers 3 different types of vehicles for their ride which are cars, vans and excursion buses.
+Meanwhile, the requirements excerpt does not clarify if taxi referred to all vehicle types or 1 of the 3 vehicle types that customers can choose from.

 **Appendix:**